wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 </wm-page>
 ```

-## Downloading PDFs in a WaveMaker App
+## Downloading PDFs in WaveMaker App

 Downloading PDFs is a common requirement in mobile applications, and React Native makes it relatively straightforward to implement this functionality.
 Here, we'll walk you through how to download a PDF file in a WaveMaker app using `react-native-blob-util`.